 Dr. DeVito Dabbs is the faculty advisor for the O’Neil-Pitt Nursing Fellowship in Patient Engagement and the Director of the School’s T32 Technology: Research in Chronic and Critical Illness Training grant and the SON sponsored eHealth Research Hub.
 She was a founding faculty member for the NSF-funded Quality of Life Technology Center (a joint project between Pitt and Carnegie Mellon University) and currently serves on the Expert Panel for Informatics and Technology for the American Academy of Nurses.

 Qualitative Research Methods

 Dr. DeVito Dabbs has a secondary appointment in the University of Pittsburgh Clinical and Translational Science Institute (CTSI) and the Department of Ethics and Health Law.
 She serves as a scientific reviewer for the NSF-NIH Smart and Connected Health Panel and the American Lung Association Research Awards.
-She recently was selected to participate in the Health and Aging Policy Fellowship to impact regulatory policies regarding health technologies and aging.
-She has served in numerous leadership positions for the Sigma Theta Tau International Honor Society, American Thoracic Society, International Society of Heart and Lung Transplantation, International Transplant Nurses Society, and America Academy of Nursing, as well as on the board of directors for Pennsylvania State Nurses Association.
+She recently completed the Health and Aging Policy Fellowship to impact regulatory policies regarding health technologies and aging.
+She has served in numerous leadership positions for the Sigma Theta Tau International Honor Society, American Thoracic Society, International Society of Heart and Lung Transplantation, International Transplant Nurses Society, and American Academy of Nursing.
 She is an editorial board member for Qualitative Health Research and a regular reviewer for several journals in her area of expertise.